/ May 13, 2026

 Ford Ranger 2.0 Bi-Turbo XLT 2.0L 4-cyl bi-turbo 154 kW 500 Nm R772,000

 The BT-50 holds its own.
-It’s slightly down on power compared to the Hilux and Ranger, but that 450 Nm of torque is available from low down, making it feel punchy in real-world driving.
-And crucially, it’s priced aggressively – undercutting the Toyota and Ford by a meaningful margin.
+It’s slightly down on power compared to the Hilux and Ranger, but that 450 Nm torque is available low down, making it feel punchy in real-world driving.
+Crucially, it’s priced aggressively – undercutting Toyota and Ford by a meaningful margin.

-• Ride and Handling: Mazda’s suspension tuning makes it ride more like a large SUV than a traditional bakkie.
+• Ride and Handling: Mazda’s suspension tuning makes it ride like a large SUV, not a bakkie.

 • Styling: Arguably the best-looking bakkie on sale.